SanthoshShanmu/drivecalc/README.md

-# Bilspleis - Norwegian Driving Cost Calculator
+# DriveCalc - Norwegian Driving Cost Calculator

-Bilspleis is a web application that helps you calculate driving costs in Norway.
+DriveCalc is a web application that helps you calculate driving costs in Norway.
 It provides accurate estimates for fuel consumption, toll expenses, and total travel costs between locations.

 ## Features